avcixm/academicprofile/index.md

-# Dr.Mustafa Avci Academic Profile
+# Dr. Mustafa Avci Academic Profile
+---
 # 👋 Welcome

 I am an assistant professor of mathematics specializing in analysis of PDEs and its applications.